kimwong9999/cinema/README.md

                                                                                                         08-JUN-2022

     The creation of the tables was done by Java via Ecclipse, first of all just creating the tables.
-The using the web site to add, update etc. the tables
+Then using the web site, add, update etc. to test the links created in the Java progrom.
+Some test were done using postman

     Table Location
     ==============
-    Create Location table                           06-JUN-2022
+    Create Location table                                                                               07-JUN-2022

+    List locations
-    Add Location (insert)                           06-JUN-2022
+        Using web page, a message shouild appear saying 'table is empty'                                07-JUN-2022 Add Location (insert)
+        using postman                                                                                   07-JUN-2022
+        using web site (add page)                                                                       07-JUN-2022
-    List Location cities (list)                     06-JUN-2022
+    List Location cities
+        using web page                                                                                  07-JUN-2022
-    Display Location Details (view)                 06-JUN-2022
+    Display Location Details
+        using web site (view)                                                                           07-JUN-2022
-    Delete Location (delete)                        06-JUN-2022
+    Delete Location
+        using web site (delete)                                                                         07-JUN-2022
-    Change Location details (update)                07-JUN-2022
+    Change Location details
+        using web site (update)                                                                         07-JUN-2022

     Table Actor
     ==============
-    Create Actor table                              06-JUN-2022
+    Create Actor table                                                                                  07-JUN-2022
+    List actor names
+        Using web page, a message shouild appear saying 'table is empty'                                07-JUN-2022

     Add Actor (insert)                              06-JUN-2022
     List Actor names (list)                         06-JUN-2022
     Display Actor Details (view)                    06-JUN-2022